 Looking at the dual isogenies, we see that \(\alpha^{-1}\circ\dualof{(\phi_{\alpha})}\circ\phi = [\ell]_{\AV}\), so \(\dualof{\phi}\) and \(\dualof{\phi_{\alpha}}\) have the same kernel.
 Hence, while automorphisms of \(\AV\) may lead to increased weight on the edge \(\classof{\phi}\), they have no effect on the weight of the dual edge \(\classof{\dualof{\phi}}\).

-Every PPAV has \([-1]\) in its automorphism group, but \([-1]\) fixes every kernel and commutes with every isogeny.
-Since \([-1]\) has no impact on edges or weights in the isogeny graph, we lose nothing by quotienting it out of the picture.
+Every PPAV has a nontrivial involution \([-1]\), but \([-1]\) fixes every kernel and commutes with every isogeny.
+It therefore has no impact on edges or weights in the isogeny graph, so can simplify our analysis by quotienting it away.
+Indeed, since \(\subgrp{[-1]}\) is contained in the centre of \(\Aut(\AV)\), the quotient \(\Aut(\AV)/\subgrp{[-1]}\) acts on the set of Lagrangian subgroups of \(\AV[\ell]\).
+This is crucial in what follows.